josedaboinv/Ajax-Search-Joomla-Module/README.md

 # Ajax-Search-Joomla-Module

-Ajax Search Joomla Module - "Hello World" Joomla Ajax Example.
+Ajax Search Joomla Module - Hello World Joomla Ajax Example.

 You can use for learning purpose.